Meaning of Shoulder Stand Pose

 - Maintain the pose as long as you feel comfortable.

-- Slowly bring your buttock down followed by back and legs.
+- Slowly bring your buttock down, then your back and legs.

 - Do 2-3 rounds.